Keeping children safe from harm - the law in NSW

 One of the main responsibilities of a parent is to ensure their children are safe.
 Causing harm or putting children or young people at risk of harm is against the law.

 Each Australian state and territory has its own laws to keep children safe.
-In New South Wales, that law is the Children and Young Person (Care and Protection) Act 1998 and Family and Community Services (FACS) is the main government department that puts this law into practice.
+In New South Wales, that law is the Children and Young Person (Care and Protection) Act 1998 and Communities and Justice (DCJ) is the main government department that puts this law into practice.

 If you think a child or young person is at risk of harm from abuse or neglect, contact the Child Protection Helpline on 132 111.
 The helpline is open 24 hours a day, 7 days a week and staffed by qualified caseworkers.